 Readings can be recorded and stored for documentation.

-SensoNODE Blue sensors and SCOUT Mobile software improved the efficiency of the diagnostic process, allowing for reduced process time.
+SensoNODE Blue sensors and Voice of the Machine Mobile software improved the efficiency of the diagnostic process, allowing for reduced process time.
 Operators can run the needed tests without exposure to the high-decibel noise or flying parts/liquids in the event of a product failure.

 SensoNODE™ Blue is Parker’s series of Bluetooth-powered sensors.
 Compact, energy-efficient, and wireless, they are designed to provide simple and useful solutions for diagnostic and condition monitoring applications.
 SensoNODE monitors assets to help predict problems and prevent downtime and delivers the information to your mobile device.